EGroupware/egroupware/phpgwapi/inc/htmLawed/htmLawed_README.txt

   It is possible to utilize a custom hook function to alter the tag content htmLawed has finalized (i.e., after it has checked/corrected for required attributes, transformed attributes, lower-cased attribute names, etc.).

-  When '$config' parameter 'hook_tag' is set to the name of a function, htmLawed (function 'hl_tag()') will pass on the element name, and the `finalized` attribute name-value pairs as array elements to the function.
-The function is expected to return the full opening tag string like '<element_name attribute_1_name="attribute_1_value"...>' (for empty elements like 'img' and 'input', the element-closing slash '/' should also be included).
+  When '$config' parameter 'hook_tag' is set to the name of a function, htmLawed (function 'hl_tag()') will pass on the element name, and, in the case of an opening tag, the `finalized` attribute name-value pairs as array elements to the function.
+The function, after completing a task such as filtering or tag transformation, will typically return an empty string, the full opening tag string like '<element_name attribute_1_name="attribute_1_value"...>' (for empty elements like 'img' and 'input', the element-closing slash '/' should also be included), etc.

+  Any 'hook_tag' function, since htmLawed version 1.1.11, also receives names of elements in closing tags, such as 'a' in the closing '</a>' tag of the element '<a href="http://cnn.com">CNN</a>'.
+Unlike for opening tags, no other value (i.e., the attribute name-value array) is passed to the function since a closing tag contains only element names.
+Typically, the function will return an empty string or a full closing tag (like '</a>').

   This is a *powerful functionality* that can be exploited for various objectives: consolidate-and-convert inline 'style' attributes to 'class', convert 'embed' elements to 'object', permit only one 'caption' element in a 'table' element, disallow embedding of certain types of media, *inject HTML*, use CSSTidy:- http://csstidy.sourceforge.net to sanitize 'style' attribute values, etc.

   As an example, the custom hook code below can be used to force a series of specifically ordered 'id' attributes on all elements, and a specific 'param' element inside all 'object' elements:

-    function my_tag_function($element, $attribute_array){
+    function my_tag_function($element, $attribute_array=0){

+      // If second argument is not received, it means a closing tag is being handled if(ctype_digit($attribute_array)){
+        return "</$element>";
+      }

       static $id = 0;
       // Remove any duplicate element
       if($element == 'param' && isset($attribute_array['allowscriptaccess'])){